COMMUNITY BULLETIN: INFORMATION MATTERS JULY 2020

 Greetings!
 Welcome toThe Nursing Office.Com Taking Care of Communities. (where Com stands for Communities and Communications) It is my great pleasure to announce that The Nursing Office.Com has developed programs to extend its health and wellness services to the community.

-The Nursing Office Richmond Hill Community Center has opened its doors to serve communities in greater New York area.
+The Nursing Office has opened its doors to serve communities in greater New York area.
 This is perhaps the first time that a Nursing Office will be made available to communities serving the minorities, ethnic groups and marginalized population of Richmond Hill and its neighborhood.
-This Community Bulletin will be printed monthly to serve as your official source of news, programs, services, events and other resources you need to live happy and healthy, while preserving your cultural identity.
+This Community Bulletin will be printed monthly to serve as your official source of news, programs, services, events and other resources you need to live happy and healthy, while preserving your cultural identity, particularly during this time of COVID pandemic.

 The Nursing Office is now OPEN, The Nurse is In “How may we help you?